 - · brokerage in capital markets;

-- corporate finance;
+- · corporate finance;

-- private and investment banking;
+- · private and investment banking;

+- · wealth management;

-The other two service groups account for a small share of revenues and are supporting the activities:
+- the follow two service groups are supporting activities:

-- market making; - o financial instrument (FI) accounting and custody.
+- o market making;

+- o financial instrument (FI) accounting and custody.

 BROKERAGE IN CAPITAL MARKETS

 Orion Securities provides the possibility to trade in all the major global stock markets by making real time purchases.